What causes gout?

 - If you have another condition, such as kidney disease, high blood pressure, psoriasis, diabetes, your body may not be able to process the uric acid as it should.

 - A knock or injury to a joint can also trigger the condition, as it can cause crystals of uric acid to become loose in your joint.

 Gout is more common in men and typically affects those aged between 40 and 50.
 Women who have been through the menopause are also more likely to develop the condition.
 It can affect both younger and older people though.

 How Push Doctor can help?

-You can contact a Push Doctor GP at a time that suits you about gout, from 6am to 11pm, seven days a week.
+You can contact a Push Doctor GP at a time that suits you about gout seven days a week.
 You can use any device and have an online consultation at any location, be that your home, at work or while you are on the go.